CliMA/ParameterEstimocean.jl/docs/src/installation_instructions.md

 # Installation instructions

-You can install the latest version of ParameterEstimocean.jl via the built-in package manager (by pressing `]` in the Julia REPL command prompt) to add the package and also to instantiate/build all the required dependencies

 To install, use Julia's  built-in package manager (accessed by pressing `]` in the Julia REPL command prompt) to add the package and also to instantiate/build all the required dependencies.
 To install the latest tagged version of the package, use

 ```julia